devjiwonchoi/study-aws-sysops/EC2/Status Check.md

 ### System Status Check

 - Monitors problems on AWS Systems
+	- Loss of network connectivity
+	- Loss of system power
+	- Software issues on the physical host
+	- Hardware issues on the physical host that impact network reachability
 - Personal Health Dashboard - scheduled critical maintenance by AWS
+	- If failure on AWS Hardware, choose one:
+		- Wait for AWS to fix the host
-	- If failure on AWS Hardware, stop and start the instance - [[Elastic IP#^restart-instance-changes-ip|which will migrate to new host]]
+		- Stop and start the instance - [[Elastic IP#^restart-instance-changes-ip|which will migrate to new host]]

 ### Instance Status Check

-- Monitors SW/network config of instance
+- Monitors SW/network config of **individual** instance
+    - Incorrect networking or startup configuration
+    - Exhausted memory
+    - Corrupted file system
+    - Incompatible kernel
 - If failure, reboot or change instance config

 ### Automating & Recovery